hull/hull-node/README.md

 ## Flow annotations

 When using a [flow](https://flow.org) enabled project, we recommend using flow types provided by hull-node.
-You can import them in your source files from `hull/lib/types` and use `import type` flow structure:
+You can import them in your source files directly from `hull` module and use `import type` flow structure:

 ```
 /* @flow */
-import type { THullObject } from "hull/lib/types";
+import type { THullObject } from "hull";

 parseHullObject(user: THullObject) {
   // ...